 The last and most challenging step is to overcome error 12 (not enough resources for eGPU).
 This almost always happens on a Mac with both iGPU and dGPU.
 There are several methods to resolve error 12.
 This is also called “yellow-banged,” as visually identifiable in Device Manager by the yellow triangle and black exclamation.

 In the 13″ non-Touch Bar MacBook Pro, disabling the iSight camera PCIe bridge does the trick.
 The 13″ Touch Bar is slightly different in that it has one more Thunderbolt 3 controller to handle the two additional Thunderbolt 3 ports on the right side.
-Some have tried disabling the right Thunderbolt 3 port root and WiFi PCIe bridge with success on Touch Bar model.
+Some have success by disabling the PCI Express Root Port #9 – 9D18 that connects to the right Thunderbolt 3 ports and using the lower left Thunderbolt 3 port [closest to the TAB key] for eGPU.

 Boot Camp eGPU Setup Procedure

 If viewing this on the forum, please jump to the mirrored news post here to see steps 1-4 below correctly.

 Here are all the steps from start to finish to get an external graphics card running on a Thunderbolt 3 15″ MacBook Pro.
 Do not connect the external GPU to the Mac laptop until instructed to do so.
 Download the linked resources at each step.